• Skip to main content

 A reader challenged this statement after I published it, writing, “I find it really hard to believe that giving Tylenol once per year could have life-threatening health effect?
 What dose did they give? too much? pre-existing liver disease?
 IDK, but you would think that millions of kids would be effected if this were true.
 Show me the data.”

-Not to appear feisty, but here is the hard data:
+Well, not to appear feisty or anything, but here is the hard data:

 Every D.a.y in America: